-The Governance Gap in Agentic AI
+Accountability in Agentic AI Systems

 Delegated intent.
 The system does not generate its own purposes; it receives intent from humans and acts within the scope of that intent.
 This sounds straightforward; however, most systems that claim to act on behalf of users are actually executing logic that encodes intent implicitly, buried in code where nobody can inspect or revise it without a development cycle.
-Delegation only means something when the intent being delegated is explicit enough to be named, tested, and changed independently of the implementation.

-When an AI Delegate's behavior is explicitly governed by modeled goals, situations, and constraints, we call it an Intent-Driven AI Delegate.
+When an AI Delegate's behavior is explicitly governed by modeled goals, situations, and constraints, I call it an Intent-Driven AI Delegate.
 This is a more specific term for systems where intent is not just implicit in code but explicitly represented, inspectable, and testable independently of implementation.

 AI Delegates can still: